PetePrattis/Philosopher-dinner-problem-with-Posix-threads-and-mutex/README.md

 > #### Description of project
 >
->>A program written with compatibility with Posix and uses Posix Threads that runs the philosohper meal problem using threads and mutex to prevent multiple simultaneous execution of the critical section.
+>>A program written with compatibility with Posix and uses Posix Threads that runs the philosohper dinner problem using threads and mutex to prevent multiple simultaneous execution of the critical section.

 > #### About this project
 >